 Full Professor of Immunology and Head of the Department of Pathophysiology and Transplantation at the University of Milano.

-The Global Health Centre (Centro di Salute Globale - GHC), a founding component of the new MACH (MultidisciplinAry ResearCh in Health Science) of the University of Milan established with the support of the Fondazione IRCCS Ca’ Granda Ospedale Maggiore Policlinico, is the first of its kind in Italy as it merges didactics and research towards “ensuring healthy lives and promoting well-being for all at all ages” (the United Nations’ Sustainable Development Goal 3 target).
-It aims at becoming a comprehensive and impactful contributor to the global health discussion internationally.
-The broad vision of the GHC is that of addressing health inequities and improving access to “health for all” through didactic and research activities conducted in partnership with experts from other national and international centres and institutes sharing similar principles and aims in global health.
-GHC’s ultimate goal is to contribute to the development and implementation across disciplines, in full alignment with the United Nations Sustainable Development Goals (SDGs), of sound health policies and practices that ensure universal access to care and prevention for the most vulnerable people in Italy and the world.
+Global Health activities, a key component of the new MACH (MultidisciplinAry ResearCh in Health Science) of the University of Milan established with the support of the Fondazione IRCCS Ca’ Granda Ospedale Maggiore Policlinico, are a unique mix of didactics and research towards “ensuring healthy lives and promoting well-being for all at all ages” (the United Nations’ Sustainable Development Goal 3 target).
+MACH aims at becoming a comprehensive and impactful contributor to the global health discussion internationally.
+The broad vision is that of addressing health inequities and improving access to “health for all” through didactic and research activities conducted in partnership with experts from other national and international centres and institutes sharing similar principles and aims in global health.
+MACH’s work in global health has the ultimate goal is to contribute to the development and implementation across disciplines, in full alignment with the United Nations Sustainable Development Goals (SDGs), of sound health policies and practices that ensure universal access to care and prevention for the most vulnerable people in Italy and the world.
 To achieve this, multidisciplinary research and education engaging young generations of students that will become future leaders and decisionmakers are essential.
-The GHC has therefore four essential functions: (1) Training and Education: to create a cadre of future passionate global health leaders capable of being “global health-sensitive” among committed students from different backgrounds, including biomedical sciences, economics, law, international relations, sociology, ecology, agronomy and all other related fields.
-As part of this programme, at UniMI teaching on the essentials of global health is now integrated as a module into the regular medical student curriculum – a unique situation in Europe – and a new 1-year post-graduate Master Specialty Course in Global Health will start in late 2019 in collaboration with experts from prestigious academic institutions nationally and abroad; (2) Research: to contribute to identification of innovative ways of handling complex public health problems; (3) Health Policy: to focus on evidence generation that influences policy making by health authorities; and (4) Health Promotion and Advocacy: to pursue public awareness and understanding of global health values and healthy behaviours among students and civil society.
+MACH activities in global health have therefore four essential goals: (1) Training and Education: to create a cadre of future passionate global health leaders capable of being “global health-sensitive” among committed students from different backgrounds, including biomedical sciences, economics, law, international relations, sociology, ecology, agronomy and all other related fields.
+As part of this programme, at UniMI teaching on the essentials of global health is now integrated as a module into the regular medical student curriculum – a unique situation in Europe – and a new 1-year online post-graduate Vocational Master Course in Global Health in collaboration with experts from prestigious academic institutions nationally and abroad; (2) Research: to contribute to identification of innovative ways of handling complex public health problems; (3) Health Policy: to focus on evidence generation that influences policy making by health authorities; and (4) Health Promotion and Advocacy: to pursue public awareness and understanding of global health values and healthy behaviours among students and civil society.

 Graduated from the University of Turin